cs-shadowbq/psfalcon-docker/README.dev.md

 # README - DEVELOPER

+`PSFalcon-Docker` is an open source project, not a formal CrowdStrike product, to assist users and developers to implement CrowdStrike's APIs within their application, or tools.
+As such it carries no formal support, express or implied.

 This repo is designed for running the PowerShell PSFalcon Module in a Container with a Linux base.

 * Ubuntu - 20.04 - This is the *Default* Dockerfile and is used with `latest` tags.